 What online harassment looks like

-According to the ADL study, 29% of online gamers reported being victims of doxxing.
-This form of online harassment entails divulging personal information about someone without their consent, such as a home address, telephone number or a gamer’s real name.
-In some cases, this can lead to additional harassment from others who come across that information.
+According to the ADL study, severe harassment in games encompasses behaviors like doxxing and swatting.
+Doxxing entails divulging personal information about someone without their consent, such as a home address, telephone number or a gamer’s real name.
+This exposure can enable further targeting by others who come across that information and is often paired with sustained harassment across platforms.

 Once this information is online, the harassment can then escalate to swatting.
 Swatting occurs when an ill-intentioned gamer reaches out to emergency services and law enforcement agencies and asks that they respond to a fake emergency at the victim’s house.
 When law enforcement enters what they believe to be a dangerous situation, such as the fallout of a shooting or a hostage situation, people can get hurt in the confusion.

 When harassment transcends the boundaries of the internet, there are far-reaching consequences.
 To prevent online harassment from escalating, and to keep online gaming fun for the entire gaming community, it is important for gamers to report instances of online harassment early to the gaming company or service provider of the gaming platform.
 Companies need to know about the incident in order for them to step in and remedy the situation.
-People found guilty of harassment are commonly banned from the game, making the game more safe and fun for other players.
+Evidence-led reporting and block/mute tools are now core parts of safety design; regulators such as Ofcom outline best practices for low-friction, in-product reporting and comprehensive user controls in their Online Safety codes.
+Platforms also publish transparency reports detailing time-to-action and policy enforcement volumes (see Xbox and Discord), and many use graduated penalties (e.g., strikes, communication restrictions, and bans) to reduce recidivism.

 How companies are addressing harassment